Tshoki-m/Reinforcement-Learning/Multi-armed_Bandits_Assignment/README.md

 Member 3

-UCB + Integration
+ucb.py needs to contain
+class UCBAgent:
+select_action()
+update()

 Responsible for:
 Implementing the UCB algorithm.
 Using c=2 for the required plot.
 Running experiments with different c values (e.g., 0.5, 1, 2, 5).
-Combining all results into the required figures.
-Producing the final submission.

 Deliverables:
 UCB implementation.
 Reward data for different c.
-Final graphs.
-Merge all code into one project.

 Shared Components:

 Multi-Armed Bandit Environment:
-One person can write it , but everyone uses the exact same file: bandit.py
+One person can write it , but everyone uses the exact same file:

+bandit.py
 contains:
 Generate the 10 arms.
 Generate the true means.
 pull(action) method.

-This file should be completed first and shared with everyone.
+experiments.py
+Final graphs.

+Merge all code into one project.